UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Thomas.md

 Jobscripts must begin `#!/bin/bash -l` in order to run as a login shell and get your login environment and modules.

-A job on Thomas must also specify what type of job it is (Gold, Free, Test) and the project it is being submitted for.
+Jobs no longer need to specify what type of job it is (Gold, Free, Test) or the project it is being submitted for.
 (See [Budgets and allocations](#budgets-and-allocations) below.)

 #### Memory requests